nikolaiborisik/front-end-roadmap/README.md

 - _Advance level_ - deep dive into the technology, more theoretical

 > Fundamentals and Intermediate levels have the highest priority

-### Topic's leader responsibility

-- Prepare topics material
-- Review topics MR and proposals
-- takes the main decision in Controversial Issues belongs to the topic.
-- take part in the exams

-### Topic level(s) Mentor

-- Help in reviewing topics MR and proposals
-- Contribution in the topic resources
-- Mentoring topic students
-- take part in the exams

-Each student should have a mentor.
-Mentor help students, answer questions and take decisions when students ready for the exam.
-To became topic level mentor-student should pass the exam on the current level or current level + 1 and have approval from the topic leader.

-### Exam

-The student should get approval from the mentor before the exam

-The current student Mentor and One Leader should take part in the exam.
-In some cases, the Leader can be replaced by another mentor.

-Exam goals:

-- find knowledge gap
-- share knowledge

-### How to start the course?

-- Sign up for the course, for that just pm to the course leader
-- Wait until any free mentor is available and contact you.
-- Have a kickoff call with a mentor
-- Create a public repository
-- Send repository's link to your mentor
-- Push you solutions to the repo when something done
-- If you have any question, ask your mentor or in the course chat
-- Each week has one call with your mentor or a few calls 10-15 min to discuss materials, your questions, and solutions

 ## 🙌 Contribution